Configure AWS CloudFront for Use as Reverse Proxy

 |Alternate Domain Names (CNAMEs)||Set to your custom domain name (the same one your configured in the Auth0 Dashboard)|

-You'll also need to provide information on the Origin Custom Headers (the Header Name and Value fields appear only after you've provided an Origin Domain Name):
+- Provide information on the Origin Custom Headers (the Header Name and Value fields appear only after you've provided an Origin Domain Name):

 |Header Name||Set to